xcore/sc_lib_fixed_point/README.rst

 This is a library of functions that implement standard mathematical functions in fixed point.
-All functions use a "8.24" fixed point format with 24 bits behind the binary point, and 8 bits before the binary point.
+One group of functions use a "8.24" fixed point format with 24 bits behind the binary point, and 8 bits before the binary point.
 Numbers are represented in 2's complement.
+Another group works on unsigned integers

 More details to follow in the doc directory.